11 Foods to Avoid with Diabetes

 When the body doesn't produce enough insulin, too much blood sugar stays in the bloodstream and, over time, causes various health problems like vision loss, kidney diseases and heart diseases.

-There are various types of Diabetes like type one, type 2, gestational and prediabetes.
+There are various types of Diabetes like type 1 diabetes, type 2 diabetes, gestational diabetes and prediabetes.

 Currently, there is no permanent cure for Diabetes.
 However, losing weight, consuming healthy meals and making specific lifestyle changes can help manage the symptoms.
 Treatment and medication are mandatory to help fight against Diabetes.